changliao/changliao.github.io/_pages/about.md

   - /about
 ---

+I am an Earth scientist at the Pacific Northwest National Laboratory.
-I am a Ph.D. and my research stands in the intersection of Earth Science interdisciplinary.
+My research stands in the intersection of Earth Science interdisciplinary.

 I write general science articles at [www.science.changliao.us](www.science.changliao.us).